firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-33:22">Let thy mercy, O LORD, be upon us, according as we hope in thee.</p>

-<p id="psa-34:1"><A Psalm of David, when he changed his behaviour before Abimelech; who drove him away, and he departed.> I will bless the LORD at all times: his praise shall continually be in my mouth.</p>
+<p id="psa-34:1">I will bless the LORD at all times: his praise shall continually be in my mouth.</p>

 <p id="psa-34:2">My soul shall make her boast in the LORD: the humble shall hear thereof, and be glad.</p>